openmm/openmm/docs-source/usersguide/theory.rst

 same system as well (including any restarts of previous simulations).

-Every stochastic force and integrator that does (or could) make use of random numbers has two instance methods attached to it: :class:`getRandomNumberSeed()` and :class:`setRandomNumberSeed(int seed)`.
+Every stochastic force and integrator that does (or could) make use of random numbers has two instance methods attached to it: :meth:`getRandomNumberSeed()` and :meth:`setRandomNumberSeed(int seed)`.
 If you set a unique random seed for two different simulations (or different forces/integrators if applicable), OpenMM guarantees that the generated sequences of random numbers will be different (by contrast, no guarantee is made that the same seed will result in